TomasHubelbauer/track-maker/readme.md

 difference being that this feature will work with the raw source code this tool is processing.

-### Display current zoom level in the UI - probably some sort of a menu / status
+### Display current zoom level in the status bar

-Introduce a menu bar, it will be needed for the file import/export feature anyway, and also introduce a status bar and show the zoom level in it.
-It will also be used to display the current coordinate at the cursor location.
+Split it into parts and update only the zoom part, the other part being the current coordinates in the CAD coordinate space for now.

+### Clear the current coordinates cell of the status bar when out of the canvas

+Right now the last coordinates remain displayed, but we should empty the cell displaying them when it is not applicable - when the cursor is not within the canvas.

 ### Make the viewport zoom in and out of the point at which the cursor is